A day in the life of a cruiser with Manatees and dogs is a truly enchanting experience.

 Once back on our sailboat, we unload the groceries and carefully stow them away, ensuring that everything is in its rightful place.
 A day in the life of a cruiser living on a small boat you find out fast that everything has a place.
 Everything needs to be in that place or else a state of utter chaos exists.
 We still sometimes have Chaos, it comes and goes.

 living on a boat has its advantages and its time to jump into the water to enjoy the sea and cool off.
 We try looking for our friendly manatee by snorkeling around the boat but he’s gone.
-When we can’t walk this is one of our favorite ways to exercise.
-This is the gear we use.
-We each have a set Gary a black set and mine blue.

 This time the dogs joined in, jumping from the dingy to catch a ball they love this part of a day in the life of a cruiser and living on our living on a boat.